 What's important for us is to redpoint the entire line as a team.
 Each pitch free, both of us.
 We both climbed the entire route free from 11 – 14 August and we managed to on-sight most pitches.
 Those few that we didn't, we managed to redpoint second go.

 Güllich and Albert travelled to the Trango in 1988, freed the Yugoslav route and returned in 1989 to establish Eternal Flame.
 Will you be going back to there to create something new?

 From our point of view we've climbed the best route, the best line on the entire mountain and we therefore won't return.
 There are simply far too many other interesting mountains out there.

 7b+, A2 at 6000m in 1989.
 How much has Himalayan big wall climbing developed over the last two decades?

-of course climbing has continued to evolve in the Himalaya, but not in the same measure as in the Alps or Yosemite.
+Of course climbing has continued to evolve in the Himalaya, but not in the same measure as in the Alps or Yosemite.
 What Kurt Albert and Wolfgang Güllich achieved was truly groundbreaking and at the time far more “ahead of its time” than our redpoint ascent today.
-Having said that, I'm convinced that Eternal Flame is the hardest free climb in the Himalaya and Karakorum.
+Having said that, I'm convinced that Eternal Flame is currently the hardest free climb in the Himalaya and Karakorum.